-Virginia State Board does not require 150 credit hours to sit for the exam, and your experience can be verified by a non-CPA.
+Virginia CPA requirementsThe Virginia State Board does not require 150 credit hours to sit for the exam, and your experience can be verified by an actively licensed CPA from any jurisdiction.

 This means VA is one of the state boards with more flexible licensing requirements.

-A candidate is required to fulfill all of the following:
+A candidate is required to fulfill all of the following to sit for the CPA Exam:

 VA may still be accepting professional qualifications to some degree.
-If you have a SSN but stuck with a 3 year degree, give VA a try.
-Please refer to this sharing by Chee Kin, a very helpful CPA on my facebook page.
+If you have an SSN but are stuck with a 3-year degree, give VA a try.
+Please refer to this sharing by Chee Kin, a very helpful CPA on my Facebook page.

 To Stephanie and her readers